mihdan/ajax-edit-comments/readme.txt

 </ul>

 == Changelog ==
+= 5.0.20.0 =
+* Released 17 January 2013 by Ronald Huereca
+* Revised admin panel options into sub-pages instead of tabs.

 = 5.0.13.0 =
+* Released 11 January 2013 by Ronald Huereca
 * Removed file storage capabilities of the plugin for JavaScript and CSS.
 This should resolve problems for a majority of the users who don't have write permissions to their server.
 * Updated After the Deadline JavaScript file.
 * Fixed output buffer problem.